I’ve been asked what tools I use when I’m making cakes, and have decided to share a list of my favorite cake decorating tools!

 When buying cake pans for layer cakes, be sure your cake pans don’t have angled sides, or are made with a dark metal!

 My offset spatula is used with every cake I make!
-It helps evenly spreading frosting between cake layers, and work frosting around the cake for the crumb coat.
+It helps to evenly spread frosting between cake layers, and work frosting around the cake for the crumb coat.

 I also use it for certain decorating techniques, like creating lines around my cakes, or even to gently push sprinkles into my frosting.
 It is such a versatile tool, and can be used in so many different ways.